brucedsu/CMPS183-KittyWar/Sprint 3/Sprint 3 Plan.md

 ### Yueqiao Zhang

-1. As a web developer, I need to keep polishing UI and add more animations.

- * Polish UI, better layout and graphics, add more colors

-2. As a web developer, I need to use APIs provided by the server to receive responses and react accordingly.
+1. As a web developer, I need to use APIs provided by the server to receive responses and react accordingly.

  * Use APIs provided by the server to receive responses
  * Build Javascript client to parse messages